-Welcome to the Android Police Podcast, Episode 31.
+Welcome to the Android Police Podcast, Episode 32.
 Don't forget - the Android Police Podcast's live broadcast is every Thursday at 5PM PST (www.androidpolice.com/podcast).
 The video version of the podcast below is an uncut, unedited edition - and will likely include various verbal expletives, technical snafus, and probably a good 5-10 minutes of pre-podcast banter.

 Subscribe to the Android Police Podcast:

 - Matthew Smith, Host

 - Bob Severns, Editor, A/V